taroooyan/bg-wiki/NANO-MANUAL.md

 ####TRIPLE CONNECTOR :
 (This is for connecting 3 wire leads from the iRover to the main board)
 * Cut 3 wires to about 8 cm length, and strip both ends to leave about 5mm exposed.
-(The red will be positive, the black negative, and the green or yellow in the middle).
 Tin the ends with solder to make the next steps easier.
 A “third hand” will deﬁnitely make these steps easier!

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/iRover_wiring.jpg)

 * Solder all three wires to the gold thin gold posts on the iRover.
+The wires may be different colors than shown in the photo; the important thing is to keep track of which one is connected to the positive post, which to the negative, and which to the middle.
 Make sure theyʼre attached in the conﬁguration shown in the picture.
 Itʼs easier if you bend the exposed end of the wire into a “U” shape and hook it around the post.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/iRover_headers.jpg)

 * Cut a 3-pin length of female header (there should be a 6-pin female header available for this at this point).
 Solder the other ends of the three wires to the header pins.
-Again, make sure theyʼre in the right order: red on one side, green in the middle, and black on the other side.
+Make sure the colors match the way you've attached them to the iRover..

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/attaching_iRover.jpg)

 * The 3-pin female header will be a socket for connecting the wires to the triple-connector attached to the backside of the main board earlier (labeled “JP1”).
-When you connect it, make sure itʼs oriented so the red wire connects to the positive pin, the black to the negative, and the green or yellow in the middle.
+When you connect it, make sure the wire colors are oriented correctly.
 Itʼs designed to be easily detachable, so you can connect it now, or wait until the following step.

 ***